apache/cordova-js/README.md

 To compile the browserify version of the js for just one platform, run:

     grunt compile-browserify:android --platformVersion=4.0.0

+NOTE: browserify method does not support custom paths for platform repos.

 For integration, see the 'Integration' section below.